-I screamed at the top of my lungs until my throat was raw and soar.
+I screamed at the top of my lungs until my throat was raw and gave out.

-Now here I am, sitting in bed as people talked about me from the other side of the door.
-I must seem like an insane person.
-I sure feel like it.
+Now here I was, sitting in bed as people talked about me on the other side of the door.
+I must seem like an insane person to them.
+I sure felt like one.

-Just as I was about to go back to sleep since I was still exhausted from all the energy I used, Asher walked into the room.
+Just as I was about to go back to sleep, still exhausted from all the energy I used, Asher walked into the room.

 “How long have you been awake?
 How are you feeling?”
-He questioned when he saw my eyes open.
+He asked when he saw my eyes open.

 “If you need anything you know I’m here for you.”
 He told me, taking my hand in his and sitting down beside me.